rnazmolab/golang-basic/README.md

 # golang-basic

-A minimal live demo of Golang.
+A tiny live demo of Golang project.

 ## Purpose of this repo

-Create a live demo for GitHub Pages for my own reference.
+Create a live demo for basic Golang project for my own reference.

 ## Contents